 On this Memorial Day Weekend, and all other holiday weekends (4th of July is right around the corner), police agencies statewide will be on high alert.
 There will be DUI checkpoints as well as increased officer patrols.

 While I do not condone impaired driving, I do condone avoiding unnecessary encounters with law enforcement officers.
-But if you are one of the unfortunate motorists who gets caught up in the web of DUI enforcement, you will need a South Florida DUI lawyer to help you straighten out this mess called a DUI charge.
+But if you are one of the unfortunate motorists who gets caught up in the web of DUI enforcement, you will need a Miami-Dade County DUI lawyer to help you straighten out this mess called a DUI charge.

-As a former Miami-Dade prosecutor and present South Florida criminal defense attorney who practices DUI law, I am prepared to help you mount the most effective defense to your case.
+As a former Miami-Dade prosecutor and present Miami-Dade County criminal defense attorney who practices DUI law, I am prepared to help you mount the most effective defense to your case.
 Please call my office if you or someone you know has been arrested for DUI.